All Episodes

 Spending too much time on your tea.

-You forgot all about this big stuff.
+You forgot all about this big story.

-We forget about it.
+We didn't forget about it.

 We did it way, way back in March.

-Everybody acting like this a brand new story on Friday missed when this thing actually began.
+Everybody acting like this, a brand new story on Friday missed when this thing actually began.

 We didn't.